 - Northwest of Lincoln Street.
 This area has changed from Neighborhood Residential to Hillside to align with its zoning of Hillside Residential and the less traditional neighborhood design of the Neighborhood Residential category. - West of Elm Street between Broadway and 1st Street.
-A portion of this area's designation has changed from Public/Quasipublic to Neighborhood Residential, as it is zoned Newer Village Residential and not intended to primarily accommodate public uses in the long term. - East of M-22, roughly between Broadway and 4th Street.
-This area is similar to the stretch below it along Shore Drive, and is zoned Single Family Waterfront and is unlikely to redevelop to fit into a Mixed Use category, so it has been changed from Mixed Use South to Shoreline Residential. - North of M-204.
+This area's designation has changed from Public/Quasipublic to Neighborhood Residential, as it is zoned Newer Village Residential and not intended to primarily accommodate public uses in the long term. - East of M-22, roughly between Broadway and 4th Street.
+This area is similar to the stretch below it along Shore Drive, and is zoned and is unlikely to redevelop to fit into a Mixed Use category, so it has been changed from Mixed Use South to Shoreline Residential. - North of M-204.
 These areas were identified based on a 2006 land use change analysis completed by Michigan State University.
 In general, the methodology involved interpretation of aerial photography into a multilevel system of land use categories.
 The Suttons Bay Joint Planning Commission relied on the 2006 analysis to help determine the location of existing land uses for the purposes of the Future Land Use map, but there were no concrete plans for the recreation areas other than Deuster Park, which has seen an increase in use in recent years.
-They are now designated Mixed Use North to allow for greater flexibility in the northern part of the Village going forward.
-The developed portion of the shoreline has been designated as Shoreline Residential. - Areas near Leo Creek between Elm Street and Richter Road.
-These areas in the southern portion of the Village that were designated as Rural Residential are being updated to Community Commercial to align with the Zoning Map's South Business district. - East of Elm Street and around the Leelanau Trail, south of downtown.
-North of 4th Street, this area was mostly designated as General Commercial and Public/Quasi-public, but has now been consolidated with the former Mixed Use South category into a new Mixed Use South Gateway category for clarity and consistency of development because of the similarities in the two areas designated in 2011. - Leo Creek Preserve.
-The unlikelihood that this property will change compelled an update to its future land use designation from Rural Residential to Public/Quasi-public. - North of Eckerle Road, south of Leo Creek between the Leelanau Trail and Richter Road.
+They are now designated Mixed Use North to allow for greater flexibility in the northern part of the Village going forward. - Areas near Leo Creek between Elm Street and Richter Road.
+These areas in the southern portion of the Village were designated as Rural Residential.
+However, as these areas are less characterized by the scenic nature of the Hillside designation, the area northeast of the creek has also been consolidated from General Commercial to Mixed Use South Gateway, and the corresponding areas on the Zoning Map are zoned as South Business, the areas now reflect the extension of Mixed Use South Gateway in the south end of the Village. - East of Elm Street and around the Leelanau Trail, south of downtown.
+This area was mostly designated as General Commercial, but has now been consolidated with the former Mixed Use South category into a new Mixed Use South Gateway category for clarity and consistency of development because of the similarities in the two areas designated in 2011. - Leo Creek Preserve.
+The unlikelihood that this property will change compelled an update to its future land use designation to Public/Quasi-public. - North of Eckerle Road, south of Leo Creek between the Leelanau Trail and Richter Road.
 These properties are similarly unlikely to change and Light Industrial is a more appropriate category than Hillside or Mixed Use South Gateway. - Other changes.
 The Village Growth Management Area has been removed in this iteration of the Future Land Use Map.
 Other features and elements that were not present in the Village were also omitted, including tribal properties and the Lake Leelanau Mixed Use category.
-St. Michael's Church is designated as Public/Quasi Public.
-Finally, the areas owned by the Village and operated as parks, including Ice Rink Park and areas at the south end by the bay are updated to Recreation.